Become A Clinical Supervisor

 Trauma-Informed & Competent Clinical Supervision

 Trauma-informed care is a commonly used term of art in behavioral health.
 Supervisors are responsible for providing a trauma-competent approach in their supervision to support the development of their supervisees and model self-awareness and care.
-Now more than ever, novice and experienced counselors are at risk for burn-out or vicarious trauma, making the supervisor’s role even more critical to educate, recognize and model trauma-informed care.
+Now more than ever, novice and experienced counselors are at risk for burnout or vicarious trauma, making the supervisor’s role even more critical to educate, recognize, and model trauma-informed care.

 Supervisory Relationship Issues